 For example, Slashdot uses prominent AdSense ad blocks to generate revenue from content curation:

-There are also other smaller ad networks which function similarly to Google AdSense.
+There are also other smaller ad networks that function similarly to Google AdSense.

 4. Promote Various Affiliate Products